 The mission of the Franciscan Sisters of Christian Charity Sponsored Ministries is to carry out the commitment of the Sponsor to the healing and educational mission of the Catholic Church through the provision of quality health care and educational services.
-In a spirit of partnership with dedicated religious and lay leaders, the Franciscan Sisters of Christian Charity Sponsored Ministries will strengthen the Sponsor's commitment by managing change, ensuring stewardship of resources and integrating mission and values.
+In a spirit of partnership with dedicated religious and lay leaders, the Franciscan Sisters of Christian Charity Sponsored Ministries will strengthen the Sponsor’s commitment by leading change, ensuring stewardship of resources and integrating mission and values.

 The vision of the Franciscan Sisters of Christian Charity Sponsored Ministries is to be a vibrant Franciscan presence of Catholic education and health care in the communities we serve, recognized for its Gospel values, excellence of service and stewardship of resources.